 Singapore is home to a large variety of animal and plant species, which can be found in their natural habitats.
-Be it dry land tropical rainforests, mangroves or coral ecosystems, there is a rich biodiversity to be found in our City in a Garden.
+Be it dry land tropical rainforests, mangroves or coral ecosystems, there is a rich biodiversity to be found in our City in Nature.

 We have recorded a total of more than 390 species of birds and at least 2,100 native vascular plants, of which more than 1,500 species are classified as extant in Singapore.